elunna/nerfhack-changelog/README.md

 | matter spells    | skilled | ->  | Restricted |

 ### Ranger
-* Rangers get extended range for seeing object's dknown appearance (this lets them see potions and gems from much further away)
+* Rangers get extended range for seeing object's appearance (this lets them see potions and gems from much further away)
 * Rangers get auto-id for launchers when they reach XP level 7
-* Rangers get auto-id for ammo enchantment when they reach XP level 10 (xnh)
+* Rangers get auto-id for ammo enchantment when they reach XP level 10 (xNetHack)
 * Rangers are not stunned from using portals (they are used to quick travel)
 * Rangers can chop down the trees in the quest entry level.
 * The ranger quest levels get a bunch of bear traps.
-* Rangers start the game with 2 beartraps (xnh).
+* Rangers start the game with 2 beartraps (xNetHack).

 **Skill adjustments for rangers:**